View James Toole's Obituary on citizensvoice.com and share memories

 Our dad was married to the love of his life, Molly Conahan, for 53 years and they were blessed with six children and 26 grandchildren.
 He had a heart for philanthropy, and with Molly, graciously supported educational and humanitarian charities.
 He inspired faith and generosity in others.

-A memorial Mass will be celebrated at 10:30 a.m. on Friday in St. Thomas the Apostle Catholic Church, 5150 N. Valley View Road, Tucson, Ariz.
+A Memorial Mass will be celebrated at 10:30 a.m.
+Friday in St. Thomas the Apostle Catholic Church, 5150 N. Valley View Road, Tucson, AZ 85718.
 The family will have a private interment ceremony at the University of Notre Dame.

 In lieu of flowers, donations may be made to the Banner Alzheimer's Foundation, directed to the Toole Family Memory Center in Tucson, 2901 N. Central Ave.
 160, Phoenix, AZ 85012 or at www.tinyurl.com/toolealzheimers.